-Summer is coming and many of our plants are bursting into flower.
-But while we celebrate, there’s another less attractive family of plants springing into life as well.
+Warm weather is back and many of our plants are bursting into flower.
+But as we celebrate, there’s another less attractive family of plants springing into life as well.
 These are the dark cousins of our ornamentals: the perennial and annual weeds.
 The bane of all gardeners, they stubbornly return each year, unfazed by our attempts to remove them.

 THE SHADOWY WORLD OF WEEDS